KML-Fig09/Spotify-Song-Predictor/README.txt

 ## Contents

 - `First_ML_Model_Song_Popularity_Prediction.ipynb`: The Jupyter notebook containing the entire workflow of the project, including data preprocessing, model training, and evaluation.
-- `data/`: (Optional) Directory containing the dataset used for training and testing.
+- `data/`: Directory containing the dataset used for training and testing.

 ## Getting Started